Blog Diets Fasting 16:8 Intermittent Fasting 7-Day Meal Plan

 16:8 Intermittent Fasting 7-Day Meal Plan Vegetarian

 Vegetarians can also reap the benefits of intermittent fasting by following a 16:8 intermittent fasting plan.
-However, their meal choices must be carefully planned in order to ensure that they are getting all the nutrients they need.
+However, their meal choices must be carefully planned to ensure they get all the nutrients they need.

-Below is a 7-day meal plan for vegetarians following the 16:8 intermittent fasting protocol:
+Below is a 7-day vegetarian intermittent fasting guide and meal plan for any vegetarian who is following the 16:8 intermittent fasting protocol and is uncertain about what to do or where to start:

 Day 1